eblerjana/pangenie/vignettes/README.md

 ## GEUVADIS GRCh38 Analysis

-A workshop guide for genotyping GEUVADIS samples using PanGenie v4.2.1 with the GRCh38 reference genome and the HPRC v2.0 pangenome panel.
+A step-by-step guide for genotyping GEUVADIS samples using PanGenie v4.2.1 with the GRCh38 reference genome and the HPRC v2.0 pangenome panel.

 ### Prerequisites